briis/securityspy/README.md

 Before you install this Integration you need to ensure that the following settings are applied in SecuritySpy:

+1. **Enable the Web Server** Open SecuritySpy on your Mac.
+Select *Preferences* from the SecuritySpy Menu and click the *Web Server* icon on the Top Left.
+Make sure that *HTTP enabled on Port* is selected and note the Port number as you need this later.
+Default is port 8000, but you are free to select another port if you want to.
+Currently SSL is not supported, so it does not have to be selected, but you can do, if you want to use this with external access.

+2. **Add a Web Server User** You must add a user with either *Administrator* privileges or at least *Get Live Video and Images* and *Arm and Disarm, set schedules* privileges.

 ![Web Server Setup](https://github.com/briis/securityspy/blob/master/support_files/secspy_webserver_sm.png) ![User Setup](https://github.com/briis/securityspy/blob/master/support_files/secspy_users_sm.png)

+**Note** This Integration is only guaranteed to work on version 5.2.2 and greater of SecuritySpy.
+The integration is using some features from the AI implementation in V5 and some additions to the Event Stream that were introduced in V5.2.2.

 *To be updated...*